marshall7m/terraform-aws-infrastructure-live-ci/README.md

 ### Rollback New Provider Resources

-Lets say a PR introduces a new provider and resource block.
+Let us say a PR introduces a new provider and resource block.
 The PR is merged and the deployment associated with the new provider resource succeeds.
-For some reason a downstream deployment fails and the entire PR needs to be reverted.
-The revert PR is created and is merged.
-The directory containing the new provider resource will be non-existent within the revert PR although the terraform state file associated with the directory will still contain the new provider resources.Given that the provider block and it's associated provider credentials are gone, Terraform will output an error when trying to initialize the directory within the deployment flow.
+For some reason, a downstream deployment fails and the entire PR needs to be reverted.
+The revert PR is created and merged.
+The directory containing the new provider resource will be non-existent within the revert PR although the terraform state file associated with the directory will still contain the new provider resources.
+Given that the provider block and its associated provider credentials are gone, Terraform will output an error when trying to initialize the directory within the deployment flow.
 This type of scenario is also referenced in this [StackOverflow post](https://stackoverflow.com/a/57829202/12659025).

 To handle this scenario, the CI pipeline will document which directories define new provider resources within the metadb.
 After every deployment, any new provider resources that were deployed will also be documented.
-If any deployment flow fails, the CI pipeline will start Step Function executions for every directory that contains new providers and target destroy the new provider resources.
+If any deployment flow fails, the CI pipeline will start Step Function executions for every directory that contains new providers with `-target` flags to destroy the new provider resources.
 To see it in action, run the [test_rollback_providers.py](./tests/integration/test_rollback_providers.py) test.

 ## Infrastructure Repository Requirements

-- Terraform files can be present but they must be referenced by Terragrunt configurations in order for it be detected by the CI workflow
+- Terraform files can be present but they must be referenced by Terragrunt configurations for them to be detected by the CI workflow
 - Configuration can't depend on environment variables that are not already passed to the builds

 ## Why AWS Step Function for deployment flow?

-It would seem like CodePipeline would be the go to AWS service for hosting the deployment workflow.
-After a long period of trying both I found the following trade offs.
+It would seem like CodePipeline would be the go-to AWS service for hosting the deployment workflow.
+After a long period of trying both, I found the following trade-offs.

 ### Step Function